mbuffa/mbuffa.github.io/content/slices_of_life/20200920-living_with_low_vision.md

 However, it is NOT:
 * An article from an expert on the topic.
 I'll do my best to describe symptoms and conditions, and I'll add sources when appropriate.
 * A call for pity.
 If we work together, I'd rather have you fully aware than wondering.
-* A defense or an argument for [positive discrimination][1].
-I think this is an awful solution to an awful issue that only produces jealousy, neurosis and bitterness, and I'd rather have you hire me for my skills rather than to satisfy your quotas.
+* A defense or an argument in favor of [positive discrimination][1].
+I think this is an awful solution that only produces jealousy, neurosis and bitterness, and I'd rather have you hire me for my skills rather than to satisfy your quotas or pay less taxes.

 ## Your eyes
 (general explanations on how an eye works)